Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 You have made a vow to never stop learning, no matter how old or educated you become.

 You gain the benefits from the table below that correspond to your Intelligence score and lower.
-If your Intelligence score increases, the benefits you gain from this Feat also increase with your score:
+Should your Intelligence score increases, the benefits you gain from this Feat also increase with your score:

 | INT Score | Benefit |
 |:-:|---|